-Thanks to the amazing cervical dilation process during childbirth, the area between the vagina and anus (called the perineum) stretches which helps make it physically possible for something the size of a pineapple to come out of your small opening.
+Thanks to the amazing cervical dilation process during childbirth, the area between the vagina and anus – called the perineum – stretches which helps make it physically possible for something the size of a pineapple to come out of your usually much smaller opening.
 With an episiotomy though, a local anaesthetic will be given (if the mother hasn’t already had an epidural), and a doctor or midwife will then make a small surgical cut to the perineum to make it easier and faster for the baby to be delivered.

-The main reasons an episiotomy will be performed is if the baby is in distress and needs to be delivered quickly to prevent birth defects or being stillborn, or the mother herself is at risk of heart failure or another serious health issue.
+The main reasons an episiotomy will be performed is if the baby is in distress and needs to be delivered quickly, or the mother herself is at risk of a serious health issue.
 You’re also more likely to have one if:

 - It’s your first birth